Emergency Medicine Residency | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Residency training sets the tone for the remainder of your career—an experience during which you make lifelong friendships, meet new mentors, and gain new knowledge and skills—so it is important to choose a program that feels right for you to unlock your full potential.
 We are committed to creating a supportive, welcoming, and inclusive program that brings out the best in our residents and faculty.
 Meet our current emergency medicine residents.

-Our dynamic curriculum, based at NYU Langone Hospital—Long Island, enables our residents to gain experience treating a diverse, high-acuity patient population with access to the advanced tertiary care expertise of a world-renowned health system.
+Our three-year dynamic curriculum, based at NYU Langone Hospital—Long Island, enables our residents to gain experience treating a diverse, high-acuity patient population with access to the advanced tertiary care expertise of a world-renowned health system.
 We are proud to be a Level 1 Trauma Center, Comprehensive Stroke Center, and STEMI Receiving Center.
-Additionally, we have observation medicine services on-site as well as a pediatric emergency department staffed by pediatric emergency physicians.
-Our dedicated faculty of physicians, who come from diverse backgrounds and have varied interests, are looking forward to mentoring trainees and helping them to develop their niche within emergency medicine.
+Additionally, we have a dedicated pediatric emergency department staffed by pediatric emergency physicians on site as well as observation services.
+Our faculty of physicians, who come from diverse backgrounds and have varied interests, are excellent mentors to our trainees and guide them in navigating residency and developing their career goals.

-With our own ambulance service and faculty experts in emergency medical services, our prehospital medicine and disaster medicine experiences are a highlight of our program.
+The community emergency medicine experience at Long Island Community Hospital, located in Patchogue, NY exposes our residents to varied practice setting and prepares them to be excellent clinicians in any environment.
+Our residents completed their Emergency Medicine Services rotation with our own NYU EMS service and faculty experts in EMS and Disaster Medicine.
 Residents also have the opportunity to train in toxicology from leaders in the field at the NYC Poison Control Center and Long Island Community Hospital.

-Every Wednesday, residents are protected from clinical responsibilities so they can participate in our comprehensive didactic curriculum where they learn core and advanced principles of emergency medicine.
-These Wednesday conferences include flipped-classroom sessions, hands-on experience in the state-of-the art NYU Langone Hospital—Long Island Simulation Center, and small-group discussions led by senior residents with mentorship from faculty to enhance teaching and leadership skills.
+Every Wednesday morning, residents are protected from clinical responsibilities so they can participate in our engaging and comprehensive didactic curriculum where they learn core and advanced principles of emergency medicine.
+These Wednesday conferences include interactive sessions, hands-on experience in the state-of-the art NYU Langone Hospital—Long Island Simulation Center, and small-group discussions led by senior residents with mentorship from faculty to enhance teaching and leadership skills.

-As an emergency medicine resident, our graduates go on to become outstanding emergency physicians equipped with the skills to make a meaningful impact on the lives of future patients and community.
+We provide our residents with the tools to graduate as outstanding emergency physicians who will make a meaningful impact on the lives of their future patients and communities.

 Residency Leadership